requiremind/requiremind.github.io/source/_posts/2013-07-06-improve-your-workflow-with-git-flow.md

     Version tag prefix? []

 Cool, Git Flow is now ready to use.
 As you can notice you're on the develop branch.
-As it specified on the worflow, all your development should now start from this branch.
+As it specified on the workflow, all your development should now start from this branch.
 Let's start using Git Flow

 #### Use cases